rorrim-rorrim/eden-alt/docs/user/AddingDebugKnobs.md

 Sometimes when an user reports: knob 3 results, it's unclear whether he's referring to knob setting with value 3 (which means both knob 0 and 1 are enabled), or to knob(3) specifically.
 Whenever you're instructing tests or reporting results, be precise about whether one you're talking to avoid confusion:

-* Setting based terminology
+### Setting based terminology

-Use the word in PLURAL (knobs), without mentioning which one, to refer to the setting, aka multiple knobs at once:
+ALWAYS use the word in PLURAL (knobs), without mentioning which one, to refer to the setting, aka multiple knobs at once:
 Examples:
 - **knobs=0**: no knobs enabled
 - **knobs=1**: knob0 enabled, others disabled
 - **knobs=2**: knob1 enabled, others disabled
 - **knobs=3**: knobs 0 and 1 enabled, others disabled

 ...

-* Knob based terminology
+### Knob based terminology

 Use the word in SINGULAR (knob), or in plural but referring which ones, when meaning multiple knobs at once:
 Examples:
 - **knob0**: knob 0 enabled, others disabled
 - **knob1**: knob 1 enabled, others disabled
 - **knobs 0 and 1**: knobs 0 and 1 enabled, others disabled

 ...

 ## Examples